-Temporary Structures - One-story structures_that are not buildings, and that can be quickly and easily removed from the SFHA at any time and are not on the site for more than 180 consecutive days. which do not exceed 400 square feet of floor area and do not involve wastewater systems.
+Temporary Structures - One-story structures\that are not buildings, and that can be quickly and easily removed from the SFHA at any time and are not on the site for more than 180 consecutive days.
 This category includes goals for sports such as soccer and lacrosse, recreational vehicles, food trucks and special-event tents, canopies, and portable toilets.
 A permit is required from the Zoning Administrator.
-The permit must contain contact information of the responsible party in order to facilitate rapid removal of any temporary structures in case of an impending flood event.
+The permit must contain contact information of the party responsible in order to facilitate rapid removal of any temporary structures in case of an impending flood event.